Role Based Access Control - Hitachi ID Access Certifier

 Single-system RBAC is a time tested and successful strategy, as it allows administrators to group users, group privileges and attach groups of privileges to groups of users, rather than attaching individual privileges to individual users.

-Identity and access management (IAM) systems extend RBAC beyond single applications.
+Identity management and access governance systems extend RBAC beyond single applications.
 Roles in an IAM system are sets of entitlements that may span multiple systems and applications.
 The key element of roles is to replace many technical entitlements with fewer roles that business users can understand.
 Business users can then a reasonable determination of which users should have which roles.
 This implicitly specifies which users should have which technical entitlements.

 Roles consist of entitlements -- login accounts and security group memberships.
 Roles are often also nested -- i.e., one role can contain others.
 Nesting roles can reduce the cost of role administration.